 While these options are enough to change folder background in Windows 10, you can choose to do more.
 Under the Appearance section, you can change base text color and border color.
 Similarly, under Compatible Folder View, you can customize column background color.

-One step further, when you switch to View custom colors, you can change text color, background, and apply conditions like type, view, line, subject, and location.
+One step further, when you switch to View custom colors, you can change text color, and background, and apply conditions like type, view, line, subject, and location.

 Hope you find this freeware useful!